 42nd annual SEAA Convention & Trade Show

 Be the first to sign on as a sponsor or exhibitor by calling the SEAA office at 336.294.8880.

-SEAA Board Meeting, New Members, Training Committee Meeting on October 17th - back to top
+SEAA Board Meeting October 17, Annual Golf Tournament October 18 - back to top

 SEAA members can post job openings or equipment for sale on the SEAA website under Jobs/Equipment.
 Currently there are two jobs posted along with four pieces of equipment.
 Check it out HERE.

 SEAA Member Buckner Companies Hosts SteelDay - back to top

 On October 4, 2013 Buckner’s spacious, high-ceilinged home office was flooded with over 150 visitors who came to experience Steel Day.
 Steel Day is an annual event sponsored by the American Institute of Steel Construction (AISC) to celebrate the contributions of the structural steel industry to sustainable building in America.
 This year Buckner Companies, based in Graham, NC, hosted its 5th Steel Day event with the aim of reaching out to students, teachers, customers, engineers, fellow businesses and community stakeholders to showcase the accomplishments and vision of the industry.